timetraveller-123/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Glossary
+## Using this guide
+This section provides an introduction to the terminology used in this user guide.

 ### Person

-For the entire user guide the term person is used to refer to the patient of which the pharmacist is addressing to.
+For the entire user guide the term person is used to refer to the patient of which the pharmacist is addressing.
 Persons are the people with whom you track your Orders and information for.
 To create an order with a person, they must first have been added to the app.

 A person has the following attributes:
 - Name
 - Phone number
 - Email Address
 - Address
-- Allergy(If the person has one)
+- Allergy(If the person has one.
+Can be one or more)

-Persons are uniquely identified by their names.
+A person is uniquely identified by their name.
 No two persons can have the same name and names are case-insensitive.

 ### Order

-Orders are event in which an order has been placed for a single or multiple medication for a certain person in the person list.
+An order refers to a purchase of one or more medicines by a particular person in the person list.

 An Order has the following attributes:
 - Order Number
 - Person (Who the order belongs to)
-- Medicine (What is in the order)
+- Medicine (What is in the order.
+Can be one or more)
 - Status of the order

 Orders are uniquely identified by their order numbers.
 No two orders can have the same order number.
-No orders containing the medicine that the person is allergy to can be added without a special flag.
+No order containing a medicine that the person is allergic to can be added without a special flag.
 Orders will automatically tag under the <span style="color: red;">PENDING</span>
 Status when added.

 ### Status

-Status are used to describe the process at which the order is at.
+Status is used to describe the process at which the order is at.
 Status can only be updated/modified following their chronological order.

 <span style="background-color: red; border-radius: 20%; padding: 1px;">PENDING/PD</span>